3ickleonerd/sei-trader/src/client/public/docs/guide/getting-started/funding-agents.md

 ### Option 1: Direct Transfer
 1. Send USDT to your escrow address from any wallet
-2. Use the Sei Network (ensure EVM compatibility)
+2. Use the DuckChain Mainnet (ensure EVM compatibility)
 3. Wait for transaction confirmation

 ### Option 2: Exchange Transfer
 1. Use a supported exchange (if available)
 2. Withdraw USDT to your escrow address
-3. Select Sei Network as the destination
+3. Select DuckChain Mainnet as the destination

 ```
 💳 Funding Instructions

-Network: Sei Testnet
+Network: DuckChain Mainnet
 Token: USDT (ERC-20)
 Address: 0x742d35Cc6535C0532925a3b8D93632...

 ⚠️ Important:
-- Only send USDT on Sei Network
+- Only send USDT on DuckChain Mainnet
 - Double-check the address
 - Minimum funding: 10 USDT